 - Some of the best family reunion options include hotels that will be able to adapt to your needs, and many of these will provide group rates for large gatherings and events.
 They will often also have exciting amenities such as spas or swimming pools which can boost the vibe of your reunion.
 You may also want to look into vacation rentals as these can create a laidback atmosphere that gives you the opportunity to go at your own pace.
 This enables you to have the fun of hosting at home without the hassle, such as having a housekeeper to clean up afterward.

-- If you are want to host at home, you should speak to your family members about who would be happy to host and who has enough space in their home.
+- If you want to host at home, you should speak to your family members about who would be happy to host and who has enough space in their home.
 This is an especially ideal option if all of your guests live within the same area or are able to access your home easily.
 Not only this, but this limits guests’ expenditure on hotels and food.

 - If you want to meet in a neutral setting, that is unfamiliar to everyone and to make the most of your event, then why not jet off on a cruise or to an all-inclusive resort?
-This will allow you to sit back and enjoy rather than worrying about hosting.
+This will allow you to sit back and enjoy rather than worry about hosting.
 Although it may be more expensive to go on a holiday abroad, all-inclusive means that there will be plenty of free items on offer, limiting your expenditure and ensuring that everyone can eat and drink what they want.

 - If your family loves the outdoors, spend your reunion reconnecting with, and through, nature.
 This will allow you to reconnect with your family in a neutral, as well as, natural setting.
 Additionally, you can offset the threat of any family arguments with the peaceful atmosphere that nature provides.
 Not only this, but visiting nature is often free or cheap, and there are hundreds of National and State parks around the USA.
-These often offer accommodation such as family cabins and camping, which can allow you to enjoy your reunion over multiple days.
+These often offer accommodations such as family cabins and camping, which can allow you to enjoy your reunion over multiple days.

 Here are some greats ways to make your reunion extra special: